 - System for Award Management Registration

-- GSA Schedule Contracts
+- GSA Schedule NAICS Code Lookup

-Government Market Research
+Government Agency Market Research

-The federal government utilizes NAICS codes to classify government contract opportunities and awards.
-Whether your company is just getting started in the government market, is evaluating the addition of new offerings, or is looking to reassess the market, NAICS codes provide a great starting point for government market research.
+Whether your company is just getting started in the government market, evaluating the addition of new offerings, or looking to reassess the market, NAICS codes provide an excellent starting point for government market research.
+This is because the federal government utilizes the NAICS code system to classify government contract opportunities and awards.
+Researching NAICS codes can help you determine:

 - How much the government spends on your category of products or services